-Cappuccino is a hot, espresso-based drink made with hot milk and topped with steamed milk foam.
+Cappuccino is a hot, espresso-based drink made with steamed milk and topped with thick milk froth.
 You can find many variations, including lactose-free and plant milk.

 Originally it comes in a 5 to 6 oz glass consisting of a shot of espresso and equal parts steamed milk and foam.

 The Capuchin friars and the color of their religious uniform served as an inspiration for the name of the cappuccino, which originated in Italy around the 1930s.

 The cappuccino is a simplified version of the 1700s Vienesse Kapuziner, which includes whipped cream and spices.